-- 1 PRESTIGE B qualifying heat (5' + 1 lap) with a maximum of 14 riders that will qualify a minimum of 2 riders for the finals. - 1 PRESTIGE B last-chance heat (5' + 1 lap) that will qualify a minimum of 1 rider (if a Promoter wild card is allocated or 2 riders if no Promoter wild card allocated). - 2 pilots or the next qualified pilots at the last-chance are considered as the first and second reserve (Refer to the diagram). - 3 PRESTIGE finals (6' + 1 lap) with 14 riders (10 Grading List, 1 potential wild card nominated by FIM/Promoter and 3 qualified riders or 4 qualified rider if there is no wild card; in the second final the starting order will be reversed. - Depending on the number of PRESTIGE riders present, the Race Direction may modify the number of riders from the qualifying heat and the last chance heat. - 1 timed Practice session each in WOMEN and JUNIOR (8') that will determine the positions on the starting grid for the finals in these two categories. - 3 final heats in JUNIOR (6' + 1 lap) with 14 riders in each heat.
+- 1 PRESTIGE B qualifying heat (5' + 1 lap) with a maximum of 14 riders that will qualify a minimum of 2 riders for the finals. - 1 PRESTIGE B last-chance heat (5' + 1 lap) that will qualify a minimum of 1 rider (if a Promoter wild card is allocated or 2 riders if no Promoter wild card allocated). - 2 pilots or the next qualified pilots at the last-chance are considered as the first and second reserve (Refer to the diagram). - 3 PRESTIGE finals (6' + 1 lap) with 14 riders (10 Grading List, 1 potential wild card nominated by FIM/Promoter and 3 qualified riders or 4 qualified rider if there is no wild card; in the second final the starting order will be reversed. - Depending on the number of PRESTIGE riders present, the Referee and Championship Manager may modify the number of riders from the qualifying heat and the last chance heat.